 Student Learning Outcomes

-Upon successful completion of the program the student will be able to:
+Upon successful completion of the program the student will demonstrate the ability to:

-- Provide nutrition education to individuals, groups, and communities throughout the lifespan using a variety of communication strategies.
+- Provide nutrition education to individuals, groups, and communities throughout the lifespan, using effective and professional communication skills.

-- Utilize professional skills and standards to provide nutrition services in multidisciplinary settings.
+- Utilize professional skills and the Nutrition Care Process to provide and effectively document nutrition services in multidisciplinary, interprofessional settings.

-- Identify strategies for food access, procurement, preparation, and safety for individuals, families, and communities.
+- Assess the impact of policies and strategies for food access, procurement, preparation, and safety for individuals, families and communities.

-- Assist food management functions in business, healthcare, community and institutional arenas.
+- Apply theories and knowledge to provision of quality food management functions in business, healthcare, community and institutional arenas.

 - Utilize knowledge from the physical and biological sciences as a basis for understanding the role of food and nutrients in health and disease processes.